- The Krewe of Isis will begin at the intersection of Woodlawn Avenue and Eldorado Street.

 - On the final leg of the parade route, the krewe will travel east to the intersection of Veterans and Martin Behrman Avenue, where the parade will end.

-Isis is an Ancient Egyptian goddess who was worshipped as the ideal mother and wife, as well as the patroness of nature and magic.
+Isis is an Ancient Egyptian goddess who was worshiped as the ideal mother and wife, as well as the patroness of nature and magic.
 She is known as a protector of the dead and goddess of children.